atlantawebco/harvest_braintree_bridge/README.md

 1. Open the file "config.php" and enter your username, password and account within the correct vars they are named accordingly and have no default values.
 2. Now head over to braintree and grab your client token, you will need to enter this in the $braintreeClientToken var in the config.php
-3. Now head over to braintree and grab your client token, you will need to enter this in the $braintreeClientToken var in the config.php
+3. Now head over to braintree and grab your merchant id, private key, public key.
+You will need to enter these the config.php, vars are named accordingly.
 4. Now head over to youraccount.harvestapp.com and go to Invoices >> Configure >> Messages and find "Invoice Message" within the body text box add this to your "Invoice Summary" >> To pay this invoice with your credit card please visit http://myurl.com/harvest_braintree_bridge/?key=%invoice_id%
 5. Upload all of the files to you're server in a folder called "harvest_braintree_bridge" or you can name this folder what ever you'd like to call it.
 6. That's it you are now ready to